-Residential, mixed, retail, commercial, industrial or institutional developments where such land was used for agriculture, game farming, equestrian purposes or afforestation on or after 01 April 1998 and where such development:
+Residential, mixed, retail, commercial, industrial, or institutional developments where such land was used for agriculture, game farming, equestrian purposes or afforestation on or after 01 April 1998 and where such development:

-(ii) will occur outside an urban area, where the total land to be developed is bigger than 1 hectare excluding where such land has already been developed for residential, mixed, retail, commercial, industrial or institutional purposes.

-The OHPL and substations are considered a commercial and/or industrial development and will be located on farm portions outside an urban area, used for agricultural purposes on or after 01 April 1998.
-The total area to be developed for the substations will exceed 1 hectare within agricultural use land
+(ii) will occur outside an urban area, where the total land to be developed is bigger than 1 hectare.
+The facility is considered a commercial and/or industrial development and is located on several farm portions outside an urban area, used for agricultural purposes.
+The total area to be developed for the facility (buildable area) is approximately 600ha (i.e. greater than 1 hectare).